crexi-dev/sdet-task/README.md

 ### Test Cases
 * Create test cases for CRUD Books `/examples/crud/` (adding, editing and deleting book data)
 * Create tests for those test cases in the `cypress` project
-* Having tests themselves, which are pretty straightforward, we're interested in the design patterns you chose, how do you structure the code, how do you seed/cleanup the data, etc. Even though the task is simple, we want you to apply the same principles you'd apply when working on real production task.
+* Having tests themselves, which are pretty straightforward, we're interested in the design patterns you choose, how do you structure the code (POM, Cypress commands, etc.), how do you seed/cleanup the data, etc. Even though the task is simple, we want you to apply the same principles you'd apply when working on real production task.
 * Create `README.md` explaining your design choises and thought process and potential improvements you'd think of
 * Submit a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)

 ## Additional Information
-You should spend no more than a couple of hours on this assignment
+You should spend no more than a few hours on this assignment

 You should not need to change any files in the 'src' directory